AlexxIT/go2rtc/README.md

 **Important**

 - FLAC codec not supported in a RTSP stream.
-If you using Frigate or Hass for recording MP4 files with PCMA/PCMU/PCM audio - you should setup transcoding to AAC codec.
+If you using Frigate or Home Assistant for recording MP4 files with PCMA/PCMU/PCM audio - you should setup transcoding to AAC codec.
 - PCMA and PCMU are VERY low quality codecs.
 Them support only 256! different sounds.
 Use them only when you have no other options.

 ## Codecs negotiation